joaoag/GildedRose-JS/README.md

 Testing:

-Started with a feature test
+Started with a feature test<br>
-All tests passing
+All tests passing<br>
-Test coverage high (currently 100%)
+Test coverage high <br>
-Unit tests mock the dependencies of the object they are testing
+Unit tests mock the dependencies of the object they are testing<br>

 Readability:

-Eslint - only three warnings
+Eslint - only three warnings <br>
-Variable, method, & class names clear and descriptive Can offer simple explanation of how the program works "The program tracks items and updates their value and sell by date.
+Variable, method, & class names clear and descriptive <br>
+Can offer simple explanation of how the program works "The program tracks items and updates their value and sell by date.
 It's currently made of two classes: Shop and Item"

 README & Commits: